zacharielegault/lesion-gnn/README.md

 pre-commit install
 ```

+Test coverage is currently quite low.
+Any contributions to increase it are welcome.
 To run the tests, run the following command:
 ```bash
 pytest --cov=drgnet --cov-report=html
 ```